zentyal/zentyal/docs/en/user/mailfilter.rst

 From :guilabel:`Train Bayesian spam filter` we can train the Bayesian filter sending it a mailbox in *mbox* format [#] _ containing only spam or ham.
-There are many sample files in the Internet to train a Bayesian filter.
+There are many sample files in the Internet to train a Bayesian filter but normally is more accurate to use mail received by the sites which will be filtered.
 The more trained the filter is, the better the spam detection.

 .. [#] *Mbox* and *maildir* are email storage formats, most email clients and